How to Autofilter Values Not Equal to a Certain Value with VBA in Excel

 VBA Code to Autofilter Values Not Equal to a Certain Value in Excel Value

-2 Suitable Methods to Autofilter Values Not Equal to a Certain Value with VBA in Excel
+How to Autofilter Values Not Equal to a Certain Value with VBA in Excel: 2 Suitable Methods

 1. Autofilter Values That are Not Equal to a Certain Value from the Whole Worksheet

-Here I’ve got a worksheet called Sheet1 that contains the names of some students, their marks in an examination, and their grade.
+Here I’ve got a worksheet called Sheet1 that contains the names of some students, their Marks in an examination, and their Grades.
 The data set starts right from cell A1.

 Data Set Autofilter Values Not Equal to a Certain Value with VBA in Excel